krenalis/krenalis/doc/src/sources/json.md

 ### Add a JSON data source

 1. From the Meergo admin, go to **Connections > Sources**.
-2. Click on the storage data source from which you want to read the JSON file.
+2. Click on the storage data source from which you want to import the JSON file.
-3. If there is no actions, clic on **Add**, otherwise clic on **Add new action**.
+3. If there are no actions, click  **Add**, otherwise click  **Add new action**.
 4. From the **Type** menu, select **JSON**.
 5. In the **Path** field, enter the path of the JSON file, relative to the storage root path.
 Note that when you enter the relative path, the complete path of the file will be displayed, so you can check that the path that you have entered is correct.
 6. Optional: In the **Compression** field, if the JSON file is compressed, select the compression format; Meergo automatically decompresses the file upon reading.
 7. In the **Properties** section, enter the properties names to read from the file and indicate if they are required or optional.
 8. Click **Preview** to view a preview of the file.
-9. Click **Confirm** if the file has been read as expected.
+9. Click **Confirm** to confirm your selections.
+You can change them at any time later if needed.